CiaranMallory/Automated-Micro-Greenhouse/README.md

 water pump and LED strips intended to keep the temperature inside the greenhouse at a certain value as well as the soil at a certain moisture.
 The equipment is dependent on input from 2 sensors, a moisture sensor and a temperature sensor.
+An LCD display is also used to display the temperature read from the temperature sensor.